tibs/why-I-quite-like-Ruby/why-i-quite-like-ruby.rst

 ------------------

 Really - compare with the other languages I was used to.

+(although it should be said that this is true for Ruby as well)

 The community and a gentle sense of humour
 ------------------------------------------